10 Bowling Tips to Improve Your Score Today

 Or they speed up their approach because they’re staring at the pins instead of staying in their rhythm.
 It’s not a talent thing.
 Most of the time, it’s just not being aware of what you’re actually doing out there.

-The bowling tips I’m breaking down here come straight from what I’ve seen work on the lanes, both with bowlers I coach and in my own game.
+The bowling tips here come straight from what consistently works on the lanes.
 Some of these you can try tonight at the league.
 Others need more time to really dial in.
 But every single one will help you add pins if you stick with it.

 Tip 1: Master Your Stance and Approach